apache/drill/_docs/getting-started/010-drill-introduction.md

 - System options improvements, including a new internal system options table (DRILL-5723)
 - Ability to prevent users from accessing a path outside the current workspace (DRILL-5964)
 - Ability to put the server in quiescent mode for a graceful shutdown (DRILL-4286)
-- The Drill Web Console lists the completion of successfully completed queries as "successful" (DRILL-5923)
+- The Drill Web UI lists the completion of successfully completed queries as "successful" (DRILL-5923)

 ## What's New in Apache Drill 1.11